Wildfire (Kolmården Wildlife Park): Ride experience

 After the train is checked and dispatched, it makes a sharp right hand turn into the 187 ft chain lift hill.
-Once at the crest, it enters a very large dip (or gigantic dip) into the fastest, right hand banked turn before passing over another crest and into the first drop.
+Once at the crest, it enters a right hand banked turn before passing over another crest and into the first drop.
 The train then drops 160 ft, reaching an 83-degree angle and its maximum speed of 71 mph; before banking up into its first element, an inverted Zero-G stall.
 From here the train twists through two airtime hills and two high banked turns before encountering its next inversion, a heartline roll.
-Following this, the track descends to ground level as it passes through sixteen more strong airtime hills, prior to a second heartline roll.
+Following this, the track descends to ground level as it passes through several more strong airtime hills, prior to a second heartline roll.
 The ride finishes with a ski-slalom style right to left section before hitting the brakes and returning to the station.